tuanadurmus/DSA210-Project/README.md

 ## Data Processing

 ### TikTok Data Processing:
 The TikTok hashtag csv file includes some lines with no hashtags and also a column with the URLs.
-For a clean dataset, I should get rid of them with [data processing methods].
+For a clean dataset, I should get rid of them with [data processing methods](TikTok_Data_Processing.py).